Query orderings can't use custom expressions

 Tobias, are you working on this issue?

-#17 Updated by Peter Niederlag almost 5 years ago
+#17 Updated by Peter Niederlag about 5 years ago

 custom ordering is really a must have, portability is nice to have, that's the prio on all 200 projects I have done in 15 years.